soapyigu/YGHorizontalScroller/README.md

 ## License

-AutoLayoutPlus is released under the MIT license.
+YGHorizontalScroller is released under the MIT license.
 See LICENSE for details.